Health & safety induction training standards

 - Safety training opens channels of communication which can bring benefits beyond simply improving health and safety.

-Site inductions are an important aspect of health & safety management, and can help familiarise new starters with the arrangements, hazards and rules specific to their role and working environment.
+Site safety inductions are an important aspect of health & safety management, and can help familiarise new starters with the arrangements, hazards and rules specific to their role and working environment.

 Accidents can happen at any time and risks are especially high when a worker/ contractor first visits a new site and may not be familiar with the layout, team or work taking place.
 Ensuring your system meets the standard requirements is crucial.